Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-3-0-m2.md

 - Storage API and block module enhancement
   - USB/SD Card external storage has been enumerated with the libstorage API.
   - Support for multiple partitions and devices has been added.
-  - Block dbus connection has been separated to a special-purpose block module.
+  - Block D-Bus connection has been separated to a special-purpose block module.
 - Device HAL upgrade
   - Common device HAL structure has been added.
   - USB configfs is supported.